awsdocs/alexa-for-business-administration-guide/doc_source/using-cisco.md

    1. Specify the **Cisco TelePresence** system name\.

-   1. Enter a friendly name, which can be used by the customer to identify the device\.
-Enter an optional description\.
+   1. Enter a friendly name, which can be used to control the Cisco endpoint using your voice\.
+For example, "Alexa, turn on <friendly name>\."

    1. \(Optional\) Enter a description\.

    1. Choose the **Cisco TelePresence** model\.

-   1. Specify the IP address or hostname of your Cisco TelePresence endpoint\.
+   1. Specify the endpoint URL of your Cisco TelePresence endpoint\.
+For example, "http://10\.0\.1\.42"\.

    1. Choose the Alexa for Business room where the Cisco TelePresence endpoint is located\.